 - Critical reflection, feed-back

-Lectures, literature studies and seminars all aims to support your learning process, to give knowledge and create understanding about challenges and opportunities for sustainable development in Swedish Million Programme areas.
-In a specific assignment labelled Critical Reflection, you will, with help from literature, seminars and workshops, be given the task to develop your own critical written reflection about how your project proceed and how your professional role develop.
-This paper will be discussed after the Christmas leave (≈three weeks) in a final seminar.
-(If you live abroad and have difficulties coming back to Sweden in January just for one week, it will be possible to attend this seminar electronically via video conference facilities or Skype).
+Lectures, literature studies and seminars all aim to support your learning process, to give knowledge and create understanding of challenges and opportunities for sustainable development in Swedish Million Programme areas.
+In a specific assignment labeled Critical Reflection, you will, with help from literature, seminars and workshops, develop your own critical written reflection about how your project proceed and how your professional role develop.
+This paper will be discussed in a final seminar after the Christmas leave.
+(If you live abroad and have difficulties coming back to Sweden in January for just one week, it will be possible to attend this seminar via video conference or Skype).

 The number of participants in the studio is limited.
 Students must a) apply through ordinary procedure and b) show up at the first day of the course.
 If the number of students fulfilling these two requirements is more than the allowed number of participants, priority will be given to students from the master programme Design for Sustainable Development (Chalmers University of Technology).
-Students shall try hard to start immediately the first course day or else there might be difficulties.
-Exceptions from this needs to be cleared with the examiner in advance.
+Students who fail to attend from the first day of the course risk difficulties in catching up.
+Exceptions need to be cleared with the examiner in advance.
 For further information about admission and registration, please contact Studentcentrum in the main library at Chalmers.

-The studio start is in September in the middle of study period 1 and goes on until end of study period 2 in January.
+The studio starts in September (study period 1) and finishes in January (studio period 2).
 Definite information about time and place will be available at PingPong (http://pingpong.chalmers.se) under the title ARK323 at least one week before the studio starts.
 Students get access to the course material after admission and registration.

-A comprehensive literature list will be available at PingPong when the studio starts
+A comprehensive literature list will be available on PingPong when the studio starts